inbalcroitoru/hw1_Box_Office_Revenue_Prediction/README.md

 4. f_tuned_et_best.sav - pickle file with ExtraTreesRegressor trained model.
 5. tuned_f.zip - zip file that includes a pickle file with RandomForestRegressor traind model.
 This was uploaded as a zip file since the pickle file was too large for uploading it to the repository. predict.py unzip this file and extract the model from it.
 6. HW1_report.html- a report for this project.
 The report includes: EDA, feature engineering, training and evaluating models, choosing and ensembling models, and saving the final models.
-7. HW1_report.ipynb- same as HW1_report.html, in a ipynb format.
+7. HW1_report.ipynb - same as HW1_report.html, in a ipynb format.
+8. instructions.pdf - instructions for the assignment.

 In order to run the code, please run predict.py